Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
 ### Troubleshooting One of SwitchBot Floor Cleaning Robot S10's Wheels Is Not Functioning

+Thank you for reaching out to us.
 We’re sorry to hear that your SwitchBot Floor Cleaning Robot S10 is experiencing an issue where it spins in circles and cannot move in a straight line.
 If only one drive wheel is rotating, your S10 may need to be repaired or replaced.
+To help us diagnose the problem, could you please check the following points?
+1. Please go to SwitchBot App -> S10 -> Gear Icon (settings) -> More Features -> Manual Control to control your robot to check if it can move in a straight line.
-To help us diagnose the problem, could you please send us a video showing the robot spinning in circles and not moving straight?
+2. Could you please send us a video showing the robot spinning in circles and not moving straight?
-Also, if you would like to replace the wheel yourself, we can send you the parts and a video for you to perform the process.
+3. Also, if you would like to replace the wheel yourself, we can send you the parts and a video for you to perform the process.
 S10 Wheel Replacement Video
 https://drive.google.com/file/d/1CintEmtbERxc4rcvy-JOnwc5Qp1EK7_X/view?usp=sharing
 https://drive.google.com/file/d/1hssiEbC4OF4U96InRF5JUoe4AJqyY-0G/view?usp=sharing

-To expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+4. To expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
 - Purchase channel
 - Order ID
 - Recipient Full Name